Esri/insights-scripting-guide/README.md

 * ArcGIS Insights (version 2020.x)
 * Anaconda (version 3.7)
+* See needed Python and R [dependencies](gateway/insights-base.yml)

-_Note: Insights in ArcGIS Online does not support scripting and Kernel Gateway connections.
+_Note: Insights in ArcGIS Online does not support scripting.
 Please use Insights Desktop until this becomes a supported feature._

-## Python and R Dependencies

-* See needed Python and R [dependencies](gateway/insights-base.yml)

 ## Kernel Gateway Setup